grumpyjames/birding-almanac/blog/migfest-2021-part-one/migfest-2021-part-one.md

   </figcaption>
 </figure>

-Owl quest complete, we return along the sea wall to the pub.
+Owl quest complete (albeit nine owls short - perhaps the original reporter was reading two tally marks?), we return along the sea wall to the pub.
 The views out on to the estuary are superb, not least due to the Shelduck on the mud.
-There's time for a swift pint at the Crown and Anchor before returning to the marquee for the barbeque and quiz.
-Any idea of returning to the pub is disregarded;
+There's time for a swift pint at the Crown and Anchor before returning to the marquee for the barbecue and quiz.
+Any plan of returning to the pub is disregarded;
-having birded the living daylights out of Saturday, we're both asleep by 9pm.
+having birded the living daylights out of Saturday, we're both ensconced in our sleeping bags and asleep by 9pm.